 It operates on a decentralized network of computers (nodes) that maintain a secure and transparent record of transactions.
 Below are the key elements that make blockchain function:

-A blockchain consists of a series of blocks, each containing a list of transactions.
-Once a block is filled with transactions, it is added to the blockchain in a chronological and immutable order.
+- Blocks and transactions – a blockchain consists of a series of blocks, each containing a list of transactions.
+The system adds each filled block of transactions to the blockchain in a chronological and immutable order.

-Each block in the blockchain contains a unique cryptographic hash, which ensures that data cannot be altered once recorded.
+- Cryptographic security – a unique cryptographic hash secures each block in the blockchain, ensuring that data remains unchanged once recorded.
 Any attempt to change the data in a block would require altering all subsequent blocks, making fraud nearly impossible.

-Blockchain networks rely on consensus mechanisms, such as Proof of Work (PoW) or Proof of Stake (PoS), to validate transactions.
-These mechanisms ensure that only legitimate transactions are added to the blockchain.
+- Consensus mechanisms – blockchain networks rely on consensus mechanisms, such as Proof of Work (PoW) or Proof of Stake (PoS), to validate transactions.
+These mechanisms validate transactions before adding them to the blockchain.

 Key features